 There is limited data about silicone safety in food contact materials.
-A study conducted in 2015 by The Food Packaging Forum showed that certain silicone constituents leach into food, leading to potential exposures via ingestion.
+An article published in 2015 by The Food Packaging Forum summarized certain silicone constituents leached into food, leading to potential exposures via ingestion.
 I put together below the observations that caught my eye, but feel free to screen over the references if you want to learn more about how the experiments were conducted:

 - Baking molds: volatile siloxane compounds in the air during/after baking in silicone molds.
 When compared to metal, silicone molds emit higher levels of those particles into indoor air.
 Those substances were found to impair fertility and change hormone levels in animal toxicity studies.
 The same substances are considered as a very high concern by the European regulation REACH.
 Silicone baking molds can also lose substantial amounts of their mass during use at high temperatures (>0.5%).
 (Reference: Dossier Silicone)